Chargily/chargily-pay-whmcs/README.md

 # Chargily Pay™ V2

-WHMCS Plugin for Chargily Pay™ V2.
+WHMCS Plugin for Chargily Pay™ Gateway V2.

 The easiest and free way to integrate e-payment API through EDAHABIA of Algerie Poste and CIB of SATIM into your WHMCS platform.